 The following CR reflects proposal 1 above.

-‘If a UE multiplexes in a PUCCH multicast HARQ-ACK information only according to second HARQ-ACK reporting modes and CSI reports, the UE determines a PUCCH resource as described in clause 9.2.5.2 for multiplexing CSI reports with HARQ-ACK information that is in response to PDSCH receptions without corresponding PDCCHs.’
+‘If a UE multiplexes in a PUCCH multicast HARQ-ACK information only according to second HARQ-ACK reporting modes and CSI reports and, if any, SR, the UE determines a PUCCH resource as described in clause 9.2.5.2 for multiplexing CSI reports with HARQ-ACK information that is in response to PDSCH receptions without corresponding PDCCHs.’

 Besides, there are some issues in some cases as shown in Figure 2.
 According to the overlapping handling order defined in Rel-15, UE will first resolve the overlapping between NACK-only and SR. it is not clear whether the cases shown in Figure 2 is covered by the above quoted specification highlighted in yellow or not, since the specification is for the case a UE would only transmit a first PUCCH with only positive SR and a second PUCCH with HARQ-ACK information according to the second HARQ-ACK reporting mode, but the UE would also transmit another PUCCH or PUSCH in Figure 2.